Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Discussion

-While one could argue that defining groups in terms of protected attributes can be considered a form of discrimination, our approach does not aim to systematically increase the social capital of a pre-defined vulnerable social group, but to detect those that are structurally disadvantaged in the network (\textit{i.e.}, those having the lowest levels of social capital) and implement a mechanism at scale that benefits an entire community.
+While one could argue that defining groups in terms of protected attributes can be considered a form of discrimination, our approach does not aim to systematically increase the social capital of a pre-defined vulnerable social group, but to detect the social group or groups that is structurally disadvantaged in the network and implement a mechanism at scale that benefits an entire community.
 This type of mitigation of structural unfairness is particularly relevant since the potential disadvantages suffered by groups in social networks can add up to already existing social conditions that contribute to systemic injustice~\citep{Zalta2011}.

-In terms of limitations, we have not validated the proposal with real users, who could be reluctant to accept graph interventions that connect them with nodes outside of their close-knit circle, despite the benefits that these \emph{weak ties} bring as contributors to innovation~\citep{Rajkumar2022} and social equity.
-Nonetheless, we envision our proposal as a complement to existing graph interventions in a hybrid setup that combines the addition of edges connecting nodes with both small (strong ties) and large (weak ties) effective resistances.
-We leave for future work such a validation.
-Also, in line with the body of work on intersectional bias mitigation which focuses on demographic dimensions~\citep{Lalor2022}, we have considered \emph{gender} as a binary protected attribute in our experiments.
-We would have preferred to work with a non-binary approach to gender, yet available social network datasets only contain gender as a binary variable.